Skip to content

 vatican

-Pope Pius VII founded Chiaramonti Museum in the 19th century, and it focuses on works of Greek and Roman art.
+Pope Pius VII founded Chiaramonti Museum in the 19th century, focusing on Greek and Roman art works.
 Tourists will enjoy seeing a group of the most beautiful imperial statues and another group of sculptures dating back to various and different eras of Greek history.

 Cappella Niccolina